-CPB is known to attack fruits from the Sapindaceae family including Nephelium lappaceum (rambutan), Pometia pinnata (Fijian longan), Nephelium mutabile (pulasan) and Euphoria malaiense; Leguminosae family, Cynometra cauliflora (nam-nam), Cynometra cauliflora as well as Cola nitida and Lansium domesticum (langsat) from Family: Malvaceae (Ooi et al. 1987).
+CPB exhibits polyphagy, feeding on many host plants belonging to the Sapindaceae, Malvaceae and Fabaceae families (www.gracillariidae.net/species/2385).
+CPB attacks fruits from the Sapindaceae family including Nephelium lappaceum (rambutan) (Fig. 9.2.6), Pometia pinnata (Fijian longan), Nephelium mutabile (pulasan) and Euphoria malaiense; Leguminosae family, Cynometra cauliflora (nam-nam), Cynometra cauliflora as well as Cola nitida and Lansium domesticum (langsat) from Family: Malvaceae (Ooi et al. 1987).
+Another fruit reported to be associated with CPB is Litchi chinensis.
 N. lappaceum is believed to be the pioneer host, but since it has a short fruiting season (2 to 3 months) this is likely to have resulted in the spread to cocoa trees (Azhar and Long 1993, Posada and Vega 2005, Wardojo 1980).
 The Sapindaceae and Leguminosae species may be the original host of CPB as cacao is not indigenous to Southeast Asia.
 A recent study demonstrated clear preferences of female CPB for cocoa pods compared with its native host fruits (N. lappaceum, P. pinnata and L. domesticum) (Niogret et al. 2020).